getdirty75/asymetrics/src/articles/blu-ritual.md

 In addition, I actually feel great having reset, and starting from scratch on the scene and social media, even though it can be challenging (who enjoys having 10 plays on Soundcloud and 5 followers on Instagram – LOL).
 I'm enjoying the new freedom, and feel more compelled to discover and follow new artists without the aim to network or do marketing of my stuff.
 Even my timelines on social networks are different these days, and I enjoy spending time on it much more!

-***\- So while you will be stepping back from the Nan Kolé project, you remain active with the Gqom Oh!
+***\- So while you will be stepping back from the Nan Kolè project, you remain active with the Gqom Oh!
 Label, which lives on as a collective.
 Can you introduce us to the team?***

 We are still a small and intimate team, Sboniso Brando Luthuli aka [Citizen Boy](https://www.instagram.com/theboycitizen/) is becoming the main A&R soon and[ Mikael Calandra Achode](https://www.instagram.com/mikecalandra/) from[ Crudo Volta](https://www.instagram.com/crudovoltaradio/) and[ Python Syndicate](https://www.instagram.com/pythonsyndicate/) is directing the aesthetic and visuals and conceptual aspect, this is a process so anything can change and evolve, we’re moving towards a new season/stage for the record label in 2021.